 Costa Rica is one of the most expensive countries in Central America.
-The whole country is a giant tourist trail and older Americans and retirees have driven up prices over the years.
-Many budget travelers simply skip the country all together because they feel it will be too expensive.
-Since it is a hugely popular destination, I was skeptical I could do Costa Rica on the cheap.
-But I also wanted to prove to other travelers, that while expensive, Costa Rica can still be affordable.
+The whole country is a giant tourist trail, and older Americans and retirees have driven up prices over the years.
+Many budget travelers simply skip the country all together because they feel it’ll be too expensive.
+Since it’s a hugely popular destination, I was skeptical I could do Costa Rica on the cheap.
+But I also wanted to prove to other travelers that, while expensive, Costa Rica can still be affordable.
 My budget goal was $35 USD per day, with a max of $40 USD.

 How Much Did I Spend?

-In total, I was in Costa Rica for 20 days and I spent 424,660 Colones or $849.32 USD.
-(The exchange rate is about $1 USD = 500 Colones).
+In total, I was in Costa Rica for 20 days and I spent 424,660 colones or $849.32 USD.
+(The exchange rate is about $1 USD = 500 colones).
 That works out to be an average of $42.46 USD per day.
-So, like Panama, I went over my budget.
+So, like in Panama, I went over my budget.
 However, I often set my budgets low simply as motivation not to spend a lot of money.
-There’s many reasons why I went over my budget but let me break down my expenses first:
+There’s many reasons why I went over my budget, but let me break down my expenses first:

 My miscellaneous expenses were things like laundry, sunscreen, a poncho, and the departure tax.
 I didn’t factor these costs into my original budget plans.
-Moreover, I took a lot taxis because sometimes they were the fastest and most convenient way to go but they were certainly not the cheapest.
-I overspent on food simply because I did eat a lot of nice seafood dinners on the coast as well as have some western meals.
-Also, in many touristy areas a cheap meal can still cost 4,000 Colones ($6 USD).
+Moreover, I took a lot of taxis, because sometimes they were the fastest and most convenient way to go—but they were certainly not the cheapest.
+I overspent on food simply because I did eat a lot of nice seafood dinners on the coast as well as have some Western meals.
+Also, in many touristy areas a cheap meal can still cost 4,000 colones ($6 USD).

 Can You Do it Cheaper?

-Yes but it won’t be fun.
-If you simply account for food, room, and buses, you can probably get by on a bare bones $30 USD per day.
-But it won’t be fun.
-That budget has no activities included and the fun, adventure activities like zip lining, surfing, diving, and jungle trekking are what makes this country as amazing as it is.
+Yes, but it won’t be fun.
+If you simply account for food, room, and buses, you can probably get by on a bare-bones of $30 USD per day.
+But you won’t enjoy it.
+That budget has no activities included, and the fun, adventure activities like zip lining, surfing, diving, and jungle trekking are what make this country as amazing as it is.
 It’s not a budget I would recommend.